tzujohsu/tzujohsu/README.md

 # 👋 Hi there — I'm Jocelyn (Tzu-Jo) Hsu

-I'm a data scientist and engineer with **2+ years of experience** across marketing tech and finance.

 I have **2+ years of experience** in data and developer roles across the marketing and finance sectors through internships and co-ops.
 These experiences pushed me to build robust, scalable solutions that bridge data, product thinking, and engineering.
 I constantly seek new challenges and opportunities to expand my expertise.

 ## 🔍 Portfolio Overview